-The “Certificate” recognizes competency in the field of modern Middle East Studies with language and culture at the core of the area studies concept.
+The Certificate recognizes competency in the history, society, politics, and culture of the Middle East.
 Its award acknowledges substantial preparation in Middle East Studies, both in the student’s major graduate or professional field, and also in terms of the disciplinary and geographical diversity required to demonstrate expertise in the region as a whole.

 What are the requirements?

 - Language proficiency.
-The equivalent of two years of successful study at Yale in one of the four major modern languages of the Middle East, e.g. Arabic, Hebrew, Persian, and Turkish.
+At least two years of successful study at the college level (or the equivalent) in one of the four major modern languages of the Middle East: Arabic, Hebrew, Persian, or Turkish.

 Who awards it?